gilacost/dot-files/README.md

 next steps:
 - use lua.nix and include elixir ls package
+- review if capabilities can be added to all language servers
-- vim-vsnip
+- vim-vsnip installatin and bring nice snippets
 - disable linting for ale and restore fixing (prettier, mix format terraform, etc)
+- yabai
+- play with telescope
+- tailwincss lsp
 - review all maps MAKE A TODO and LIST THEM SOME WHERE PRINTABLE
-- yabai
-- split vim init
 - acabar el tour
 - hadolint somewhere (pre-commit docker?)
 - keyboard language? enable and uk? thinks about other defaults
 - review all vim plugins
 - review all confs with alvivi's and tidy owns
-- play with telescope
 - hacer list y tal mas fugitive and co
 - key rotation
 - sort ligatures
 - move to flakes
-- tailwincss lsp

 ## SSH